Master of Social Work (MSW) / PGDSWS

 Make an application

-The MSW selection process begins in mid-November when the PAC system opens for new applications.
-The closing date for applications is normally mid- January.
-Please read the information below and follow all of the web links to help you prepare your application.
 The selection process is a multi-part process involving the following elements: (a) application form, (b) two references, (c) written pieces, (d) evaluation of practice experience (min.
 420 hours), (e) group and individual interviews, and (f) Garda vetting.

-Selection decisions are based on the following combined criteria: academic performance and research capacity; certified social work related experience and initiative; knowledge of social work and motivation, commitment and suitability.
+Selection decisions are based on the following combined criteria: academic performance and research capacity; certified social work-related experience and initiative; knowledge of social work and motivation, commitment and suitability.

 Please note that all students on the MSW/PGDSWS will be subject to the UCC fitness to practise policy and procedures.